atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 # User Interface (UI)

-The user interface (UI) includes all visible elements users see and interact with while using TreoCore.
+The user interface (UI) includes all visible elements users see and interact with while using AtroCore.
 This article contains the overview of all the main elements of user interface, which are the same for all entities in the system, as well as gives details on how to perform common tasks or operations in the system.

 > Please, make sure to contact your administrator in order to have access to a whole set of options described in this user guide.

-The following elements make up the TreoCore user interface:
+The following elements make up the AtroCore user interface:

 - [**Navigation Menu**](#navigation-menu) – to navigate through available entities.
-- [**Taskbar**](#taskbar) – to help the user interact with the TreoCore system in a more efficient way; additional information or actions are displayed here.
+- [**Taskbar**](#taskbar) – to help the user interact with the AtroCore system in a more efficient way; additional information or actions are displayed here.
 - [**Search and Filtering Panel**](./search-and-filtering-core.md) – to search and filter within one entity or its related entities.

-Within the TreoCore system your information may be presented in various ways:
+Within the AtroCore system your information may be presented in various ways:

 - [**List View**](./views-and-panels-core.md#list-view) – to view the lists of entity records.
 - [**Detail View**](./views-and-panels-core.md#detail-view) – to view the entity record details.